tinkerbell/proposals/proposals/0027/README.md

 Non-Goals

-- creating an implementation for a different container runtime
+- creating an implementation for a different container runtime other than docker
 - modifying Tink server

 ## Content